pmishra02138/CarND-TrafficSignClassifier-p2/writeup.md

     Test Accuracy = 1.000
 ```

+ The most likely reason for 100% could be these test images from web are similar to the ones found in the original German dataset.
+It will interesting to see how model performs for more diverse images.

 Output Top 5 Softmax Probabilities For Each Image Found on the Web

-For each of the new images, print out the model's softmax probabilities to show the **certainty** of the model's predictions (limit the output to the top 5 probabilities for each image).
+For each of the new images, he model's softmax probabilities to show the **certainty** of the model's predictions are as follows:

 ```